 At some point in my parents relationship something broke and when I was 18, after being together for over 30 years, they divorced.
 They sold the family home and went their separate ways.
 I had no family home and was temporarily living with my nanny and grampy until either parent could claim me.

-My nanny and grampy had four children, my dad, my uncle and two witches gifted from Satan himself.
+My nanny and grampy had three children, my dad, and two witches gifted from Satan himself.
 The younger witch was a particularly jealous type, I don’t think she was ever fussed on my existence from the off and quite often threatened to hurt me.
 Weirdly, I never worried about that, I literally ignored her yet I would cry hysterically in the middle of the night because I couldn’t pin point (in my mind) where my school tie was for the morning!
 (Cheers for that one ‘A’!)

 Anyway losing concentration again…where were we…PIPE DOWN ‘A’….